-89 INPG 2017
+88 INPG 2017

-91 INE IOF 2017.
+90 INE IOF 2017.

-92 Informal seller in the streets.
+91 Informal seller in the streets.

-The INE 2017 household survey used social security contributions as a proxy for working in the formal sector, and of the total respondents at working age, 21% are covered by social security while 68.7% informed not to be contributing to social security.
+informed not to be contributing to social security.
 The survey also identified that those employed in the informal sector have a poverty rate of 63.8%, against a poverty rate of 47.4% for those working in the formal sector, establishing a clear relation between informality and poverty.